JoakimEdin/medical-coding-reproducibility/README.md

 | LAAT | [A Label Attention Model for ICD Coding from Clinical Text](https://arxiv.org/abs/2007.06351) | [link](https://github.com/aehrc/LAAT) |
 | PLM-ICD | [PLM-ICD: Automatic ICD Coding with Pretrained Language Models](https://aclanthology.org/2022.clinicalnlp-1.2/) | [link](https://github.com/MiuLab/PLM-ICD) |

+The splits are found in `files/data`.
+The splits are described in the paper.

 ## How to reproduce results
 ### Setup Conda environment